rafaelmontas/rafaelmontas.github.io/_posts/2023-06-13-method-lookup-path.md

-Objects, in Ruby, don't "have" methods but, rather, find them by searching its class and that class's superclass, and onward, up to the `Object` or even `BasicObject` class, or in a module tha has been mixed into any of those classes.
+Objects, in Ruby, don't "have" methods but, rather, find them by searching its class and that class's superclass, and onward, up to the `Object` or even `BasicObject` class, or in a module that has been mixed into any of those classes.

 Most of the time, you’ll use the dot operator "`.`" (There's also `send`, `__send__`, and `public_send` alternatives) to "prompt" the object to go find a method